kubernetes-sigs/lws/docs/example/sample/README.md

 ## Exclusive Placement
-LeaderWorkerSet supports exclusive placement through node affinity/anti-affinity where pods in the same group will be scheduled on the same topology domain (ex, GKE node pool), but on different nodes.
-In the context of GKE node pool, this ensures 1:1 pod-to-node mapping and 1:1 podgroup-to-nodepool mapping.
+LeaderWorkerSet supports exclusive placement through pod affinity/anti-affinity where pods in the same group will be scheduled on the same accelerator island (such as a TPU slice or a GPU clique), but on different nodes.
+This ensures 1:1 LWS replica to accelerator island placement.
 This feature can be enabled by adding the exclusive topology annotation **leaderworkerset.sigs.k8s.io/exclusive-topology:** as shown [here](lws-exclusive-placement.yaml)